Appdynamics/websphere-mq-monitoring-extension/README.md

    Another way to get around this issue is to avoid using the Bindings mode.
 Connect using CLIENT transport type from a remote box.
 Make sure to provide Windows admin username and password in the config.yaml.

-5. Error `Completion Code '2', Reason '2035'`
+3. Error `Completion Code '2', Reason '2035'`
    This could happen for various reasons but for most of the cases, for **Client** mode the user specified in config.yml is not authorized to access the queue manager.
 Also sometimes even if userid and password are correct, channel auth (CHLAUTH) for that queue manager blocks traffics from other ips, you need to contact admin to provide you access to the queue manager.
    For Bindings mode, please make sure that the MA is owned by a mqm user.
 Please check [this doc](https://www-01.ibm.com/support/docview.wss?uid=swg21636093)

-6. MQJE001: Completion Code '2', Reason '2195'
+4. MQJE001: Completion Code '2', Reason '2195'
    This could happen in **Client** mode.
-Please make sure that the IBM MQ dependency jars are correctly referenced in classpath of monitor.xml, copying jars to a different directory is not recommended by IBM.
-Another way this could be fixed is to use 7.5.2 version of the jars.
+Please make sure that the IBM MQ dependency jars are correctly referenced in classpath of monitor.xml

-7. MQJE001: Completion Code '2', Reason '2400'
+5. MQJE001: Completion Code '2', Reason '2400'
    This could happen if unsupported cipherSuite is provided or JRE not having/enabled unlimited jurisdiction policy files.
 Please check SSL Support section.

 ## Support Tickets